-We encourage you not to upload media to our site.
-We screen all comments before they are posted.
+We do not allow visitors to upload media to our site.

-We do not register our users, so we have no accounts and no login information to store.
+We do not register our website users, so we have no accounts and no login information to store with cookies or otherwise.

-We do not allow our users to edit or publish articles on our site.
+We do not allow our users to edit or publish articles, upload media or make comments on our site.

 Embedded content from other websites